Meat Lovers Pizza with Cauliflower Crust and Giveaway Winner Announced

-NOW, for the recipe that you all voted for on Facebook last week!
+NOW, for the recipe that you all voted for on Facebook last week – Meat Lovers Pizza with Cauliflower Crust!

 I kept seeing the infamous cauliflower crust pizza popping up on Pinterest and was very intrigued but slightly skeptical.
-I couldn’t imagine how a pizza made of cauliflower could be sturdy enough to hold all of the toppings I like to pile on my pizza.
+I couldn't imagine how a pizza made of cauliflower could be sturdy enough to hold all of the toppings I like to pile on my pizza until I made this Meat Lovers Pizza with Cauliflower Crust!

 My instincts were accurate, because I was disappointed with the recipes I tried that I found online.
 First off, all of them use mozzarella which is not allowed on SCD because it is generally processed with emulsifiers and doesn’t have bacterial growth.
 It also melts down to be stringy and didn’t create a strong crust.
 The cauliflower also holds so much moisture in it that it was a little too damp for my tastes.
 Don’t get me wrong, it tasted good, but I like to be able to pick up my pizza and you couldn’t with these recipes.